What is income drawdown?

-As you can vary how much or how little income you can draw (unlike an annuity which is a fixed amount every month), you’ll have more of a say over how much income is paid.
+As you can vary how much or how little income you can draw (unlike an annuity where you will recieve a fixed income), you’ll have more of a say over how much income is paid.

 - You’d like flexible options on death

 When you die, your nominated dependant or beneficiary can choose from a number of options.
 They can take income, receive the full remaining value of your pension fund as a lump sum, purchase an annuity or opt for a combination of these.
 You do need to be careful with the rules around this though.
 Any benefits paid as a lump sum from someone who died after the age of 75 will be taxed at the beneficiary's marginal tax rate.
 This means that the amount of tax will be worked out based on how much total income your beneficiary receives that year – the same as how you are taxed when you are working.